Do you offer any discounts?

 Who pays for the operation of the Aquarium?
 Does it receive government support?

 The Aquarium is almost entirely self-supporting.
-The annual budget is met with income from admission fees, our membership program, business sponsorships, grants from individuals and businesses, evening events, the Gift & Bookstore, our restaurant, Cindy's Waterfront, and the Cafe.
+The annual budget is met with income from admission fees, our membership program, business sponsorships, grants from individuals and businesses, evening events, the Gift & Bookstore, and the Monterey Bay Aquarium Restaurant and Cafe.
 We receive occasional government grants for specific projects and programs.